Bigsam08/color-game/README.md

 ## Color guess game
 - Bilt a simple guess game, just for fun. using basic web stack
+- built multi pages in just one page index.html
+- playable over mobile and all screen devices

 ## Technologies
 - HTML